Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels

 \subsubsection{Separate source and channel coding scheme}

-In an open-loop MIMO system with a separate source and channel coding transmission scheme, the transmitter follows a sequential process, including the source coding, channel coding, and the modulation to generate the channel symbols $\bm{X}$, which will go through the MIMO channel, as in Eqn. \eqref{MIMO_channel}. {We note that, due to the lack of CSI, the transmitter has to choose the compression and channel coding rates and the constellation size independently of the channel realization. }
+In an open-loop MIMO system with separate source and channel coders, the transmitter follows a sequential process, applying source coding, channel coding, and the modulation in order. {We note that, due to the lack of CSI, the transmitter has to choose the compression and channel coding rates and the constellation independently of the current channel realization. }

 Given the received signal $\bm{Y}$ and the CSI, the receiver decodes the source signal as $\bm{\hat{S}}$ by sequentially performing the MIMO detection, demodulation, channel decoding, and source decoding operations.